Canadian Survey on Disability (CSD)

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

-Data based on a count of 10 or fewer respondents are suppressed to ensure confidentiality of respondents.
-To further reduce risk of disclosures, all estimates are rounded to the nearest 10 units.
+To reduce risk of disclosures, all estimates are rounded to the nearest 10 units.